 Over 36,000 New Zealand Citizens arrive in Australia to settle per year.
 The 461 Visa category is intended to allow non-New Zealand spouses/dependents to join their New Zealand family relation in Australia.

-This Visa enables you to:
+The New Zealand Citizen Family Relationship Visa enables you to:

 - Live and work in Australia as temporary residents for up to 5 years